Whole Wheat Pumpkin Waffles

 Since you are clearly in the waffle-making business at the moment, here are a few tips to make your waffles AWESOME.

 - Strike while the iron is HOT!
-If your waffles come out a little pale and soft, it could be because the waffle maker you’re using isn’t hot enough.
+If the waffles come out a little pale and soft, it could be because the waffle maker you’re using isn’t hot enough.
 It’s important to preheat the waffle maker for at least 5-10 minutes.
 Yes, seriously that long!
 Also, pause for a couple minutes between batches to let the iron heat up again.

 - Opt for oil instead of butter.
 For crispier waffles, use avocado oil or coconut oil instead of melted butter in your recipe.
 Unlike butter, oil doesn’t have any water content, which adds moisture and hinders a crust from forming.